LenneDalben/StardewValleyModsGPL/[CP] Trick or Treat Event!/README.md

 * DaysTalkingAboutEvent: By default, after the trick or treat event, the villagers will talk about it for 7 days.
 If you'd like to reduce how long people talk about the event for, or make them talk about it even longer, you can!
 You can select a number between 1 day and 28 days for the days people will talk about the event.

-* YearOneOrLater: By default, the trick or treat event can happen in year 1 if you install it in your first year and visit the town on the appropriate days (YearOnePossible).
-However, Kent won't attend.
-If you'd like to delay this event to only happen after year 1 so that Kent can attend, set this to Later.
+* TrickorTreatEventRepeats: By default, the event repeats every year.
+If you don't want the event to repeat, set this to false.

 Note that the mod does not come packaged with a config file.
 The config file will be generated after you run the game with the mod installed at least once.